 - Wooden board

 3M Super 77 is a great spray adhesive.
-There may be lower-cost adhesives available, but in my experience I’ve had problems with the adhesive being weak and the fabric can come off by itself.
+There are lower-cost adhesives available but in my experience I’ve had problems with the adhesive being weak and the fabric can come off by itself.
 Super 77 usually costs close to $10.

 I recommend this one for car audio projects.
-It provides a strong adhesive and it’s reliable.
+It provides a strong adhesive and it’s reliable unlike cheaper brands that fail or aren’t very strong.
 You do have to be careful to not get it on you or nearby objects when using it, however.
+You can find it at many places like Amazon.

 Using the measurements you wrote down from planning your amp rack, buy a wooden board that’s the same or close width to what you measured.
 To save costs buy one with length closes to your length measurements for what you need.